 Prioritising Retention in Randomised Trials

-This project, established in late 2017, aims to collect information from people across the UK and Ireland who are, or have been, involved directly, in designing, running, analysing, or taking part and/or staying involved in randomised trials (see below for an explanation of what trials are).
+This project, established in late 2017, aimed to collect information from people across the UK and Ireland who were, or had been, involved directly, in designing, running, analysing, or taking part and/or staying involved in randomised trials (see below for an explanation of what trials are).
+The aim was to help improve what we know about the best ways to encourage people to stay involved in clinical trials.

 Most trials collect data from participants as part of their continued involvement in the trial and will help to answer whether one treatment is better than another.
 This is known as “follow-up”.
 Some trials collect data long after the treatments being tested have been given.